-Understanding how beds are made and what materials offer the best comfort, support, and durability is key to understanding what you’ll get.
+When comparing a less costly mattress to a high-end mattress, there are some differences, but you can still find a bed that meets your needs.
+Understanding how beds are made and what materials offer the best comfort, support, and durability is vital to understanding what you’ll get.
 Here’s a glimpse at what you can expect in a $500 mattress including durability ratings, materials, support, and added features.

-There are four basic mattress materials used by all manufacturers.
+There are four basic mattress types.
 Foam, latex, or innerspring are what are in all standard beds, or you can get a hybrid which is a mix of components.
 See more on these in the mattress types section below.

 Comfort and Support